 Strategic M&A activity in the stablecoin payments market is picking up pace as reflected in a series of moves by industry leaders in the space.
 The latest example of this is the recent announcement of the acquisition of Iron, an API-first stablecoin infrastructure startup, by US crypto payments specialist MoonPay.

-Stablecoins are generally blockchain-based crypto asset tokens backed by traditional fiat currencies or other real-world assets.
+Stablecoins generally are blockchain-based crypto asset tokens backed by traditional fiat currencies or other real world assets.
 These may be crypto tokens backed 100% by fiat cash equivalent assets and redeemable 1:1, for example, for US dollars or Euros.
-Other types of stablecoins may be crypto-backed, achieving stability through over-collateralisation, or controlled by some form of smart contract-based algorithm.
+Other types of stablecoins may be crypto-backed, achieving stability through overcollateralisation, or controlled by some form of smart contract-based algorithm.

 They’re designed to offer stability in the often-volatile crypto market, with the idea that the value of the US dollar or Euro is less prone to the volatility faced by other types of crypto assets.
 Particularly in the case of fiat-backed stablecoins, they are often seen as a bridge between crypto and traditional finance and are increasingly used as a bridge to traditional payments rails and payment methods.